Tips For Cleaning Earbuds

 Tips for cleaning earbuds - because smartwatches and fitness trackers aren't the only wearables that need cleaning regularly.
 Earbuds and headphones need some cleaning TLC, too.

-Cleaning earbuds and headphones of lingering earwax and surface disinfecting aren't only good practices for hygienic reasons.
-It may improve the sound quality.
+Cleaning earbuds and headphones of lingering earwax and disinfecting surfaces are good practices for hygienic reasons, but they may also improve sound quality.

-If you use your headphones while working out, sweat can build up inside and cause them to start smelling bad.
-In addition, a buildup of earwax can clog the drivers and reduce the volume and clarity of sound.
+If you use your headphones while working out, sweat can build up inside and cause them to smell bad.
+In addition, earwax buildup can clog the drivers and reduce the volume and clarity of sound.

 These tips for cleaning earbuds can help to protect your ears - and the sound quality.